 Paul here explains his motive for going up to Jerusalem.
 He did not go to Jerusalem to be instructed or confirmed in his Gospel by the other apostles.
 [Gal.
 2:6, the twelve apostles “imparted nothing to me.”]
 He went to Jerusalem in order to preserve the true Gospel for the Galatian churches and for all the churches of the Gentiles.
 When Paul speaks of the truth of the Gospel he implies by contrast a false gospel.
 The false apostles also had a gospel, but it was an untrue gospel.
 ‘In holding out against them,’ says Paul, ‘I conserved the truth of the pure Gospel....The false gospel has it that we are justified by faith, but not without the deeds of the Law.
 The false apostles preached a conditional gospel.’
 (Martin Luther, Commentary on the Epistle to the Galatians (1535) (trans.
 Theodore Graebner)(Grand Rapids, Michigan: Zondervan Publishing House, 1949) at 48-60.)

 Luther must be correct that Paul viewed the twelve as false apostles for advancing Jesus’ conditional gospel as still valid.
-This perfectly explains why we find in Romans that Paul AT FIRST endorsed the Law and salvation by works (Romans 2:6-7; 3:31;7:12) — Jesus’ doctrine of salvation in the Gospel of Matthew.
+This perfectly explains why we find in Romans that Paul AT FIRST endorsed the Law and salvation by works (Romans 2:6-7; 3:31;7:12) and in Acts 26:20 Paul's says his initial gospel was "repentance, turning to God and works worthy of repentance" — matching clearly Jesus’ doctrine of salvation in the Gospel of Matthew.

 Examples of Paul's Guile in Romans About Salvation